Biology Courses

 Course Detail:

 A college-level study of biological diversity and the ecological, biogeographic, developmental, geological, taxonomic, anatomical, and molecular bases for the development of diversity over time, which comprises the science of evolutionary biology.
+This course stresses scientific discussion.
 This is a non-lab course that will meet 4 days a week for one hour.
-Prerequisites: Honors Biology or equivalent.
+Offered during even academic years.
+Prerequisites: Completion of ASMS Biology credits in the same term.
 This course does not satisfy the 1.5 CU graduation requirement.
 Students must have completed or be currently enrolled in a biology elective w/ lab that satisfies biology graduation requirements.
 This course does count towards a concentration or concentration with distinction in Biology.

 |